Minimum requirements for test vehicles

 - toxic materials must not be used

-- one IBC constructed of moulded plastic or steel containing between a minimum of 600 and a maximum of 1,000 litres of water
+- one Intermediate Bulk Container (IBC) constructed of moulded plastic or steel containing between a minimum of 600 and a maximum of 1,000 litres of water

 Note: the vehicle combination must display L-plates which are clearly visible from the front and rear of the vehicle and don't interfere with the driver's or examiner's view.